State Tax Watch 2025

 New Mexico

-• An assessment of poverty in the state found that it has declined by more than a third since recent tax changes were implemented.
-Lawmakers hope to build on this progress with a bill to double the state Child Tax Credit for children under the age of six.
+- Earlier this year, an assessment of poverty in the state found that it has declined by more than a third since recent tax changes were implemented.
+Lawmakers worked to build on that progress with a bill to double the state Child Tax Credit for children under the age of six from roughly $600 to $1,200.

 New York